Coronavirus studies: Chloroquine is ineffective and dangerous | DW | 22.04.2020

-Too high a dose of the antimalarial agent chloroquine can cause severe cardiac arrhythmia in certain patients.
-Tests on COVID-19 patients in the USA and Brazil have shown increased fatalities.
+Too high a dose of the anti-malarial agent chloroquine can cause severe cardiac arrhythmia in certain patients.
+Tests on COVID-19 patients in the United States and Brazil have shown increased fatalities.

 In addition to looking for a vaccine against SARS-CoV-2, doctors around the world are investigating whether existing active ingredients can also help combat the virus.